juvian/wc3-translate/README.md

 Example: `node update.js path/to/output/translations.yaml plugins/ignoreStrings.js plugins/ignorePlayers.js`

+# Translating a map from scratch:
+To be updated when I try it

 # Misc
 If you have any doubts feel free to ask in [Wc3 Translators United](https://discord.gg/QEPuPFB8jY) discord server.